-Payment is expected at time of service (cash, check, credit card).
+Payment is expected at time of service (cash, check, or credit card).
 By special arrangement we can also invoice.
 We do not take insurance directly but our service may be reimbursable.
 We can accept HSA/FSA payments.
-We are also contracted through several Elder services agencies (ask for a referral from your case manager) and have many clinics through Councils on aging at reduced patient prices.
+We are also contracted through several elder service agencies (ask for a referral from your case manager) and have many clinics through Councils on Aging at reduced patient prices.

 What happens in a foot care visit?

 The initial visit typically takes 45 minutes to 1 hour.
 It includes an intake, which involves gathering a health history and the medications you are taking, a full lower limb assessment, assessment of falls risks and other health concerns.
 We then provide our evidenced based foot care and follow up with a circulation and tension relieving massage.
 We follow best practices as recommended by the AFCNA, the CAFCN and the world of wound care prevention; that’s why we never soak feet.
 Our tools are chemically sterilized between each use, and we use burrs and other tools to minimize discomfort and risk of injury.

 - Conduct a thorough assessment of your shoes, socks, balance, skin and pulses to put together a picture of your foot health